Our Fund for the Future currently has three primary giving opportunities.

 Two are focused on development of a new generation of ecologists.
 Fund for the Future supports the award-winning SEEDS program and the Les Real and Jim Brown Student Travel Fund for students to attend ESA’s annual meeting.
 Your contribution allows students to take advantage of new opportunities which forward ESA’s role as the advocate for ecological science in America.

-Your generosity helps ESA meet the challenges of the future and inspire a new generation of leaders with the skills to shape the agenda for ecological science in next decade.
+Your generosity helps ESA meet the challenges of the future and inspire a new generation of leaders with the skills to shape the agenda for ecological science through the next century.

 Student Travel Fund

-Help students to attend the ESA Annual Meeting by supporting the Real/Brown Student Travel Fund.
+Help students to attend the Annual Meeting by supporting the Les Real/Jim Brown Student Travel Fund.
 Students are the life blood of our profession.
 Their participation at the Annual Meeting is essential to advancement of their careers and a source of vitality and excitement for our meetings.

 “By bringing undergraduates [to the Annual Meeting], [SEEDS] shows them that yes, your work is good enough to be here.”

-You can further support SEEDS by donating to the Henry L. Gholz SEEDS Field Trip Endowment, which helps scores of diverse undergraduate students discover new and big ideas in research, dedication to science and community, and the wide range of possible careers in ecological fields.
-Contribute to the endowment
+You can further support SEEDS by donating to the general SEEDS fund which helps scores of diverse undergraduate students discover new and big ideas in research, dedication to science and community, and the wide range of possible careers in ecological fields.